Barafu/tavern_card_tools/README.md

 * `tavern_card_tools.exe baya_get URL` - extract a character card from "Backyard AI" URL.
 Supports URLs that require registration.
 Will automatically convert all instances of word `User` into `{{user}}`
+* `tavern_card_tools.exe de8 filename.png` - remove paired asterisks from all primary text fields of the card.
+Creates a new file for the output, named de8.filename.png, and leaves original as it is.

 Obviously, more functions planned in the future.